voodoofugu/morphing-scroll/README.md

 <b>Type:</b><br />
 ( left: number, top: number ) => void<br />
 <br />
-<b>Description:</b> <em><br />
+<b>Description:</b><em><br />
-This parameter accepts a callback function that is triggered on every scroll event.
+accepts a callback function that is triggered on every scroll event.
 The callback receives the current scroll top and left position as a number.
 The return value of the callback can be used to determine custom behavior based on the scroll value.</em><br />
 <br />
 <b>Example:</b>